Attorney on call · 24/7 · Risk-free consultation

 Fraud and the PPP: What You Need to Know

 Within the PPP realm, a fraudulent loan application is among the leading causes of landing in legal soup.
-When entrepreneurs apply for PPP funds, they’re bound to certify a few things.
+When entrepreneurs apply for PPP funds, they're bound to certify a few things.
 That the business is indeed eligible for a loan, that the current economic uncertainty makes this loan quite necessary for regular operations, and that the loan money will ensure that the organization’s workforce remains employed.
 Also, that all the information put up in the application is legitimate and accurate.
-Therefore, any PPP certifications made with mala fide intentions may catapult the applicant into federal fraud charges which Todd Spodek and the esteemed Spodek Law Group can help you navigate.
+Therefore, any PPP certifications made with mala fide intentions may catapult the applicant into federal fraud charges which Todd Spodek and the esteemed Spodek Law Group P.C. can help you navigate.

 Growingly, even business owners who faithfully applied for PPP loans and judiciously spent the money are now reaching out, worried sick about their vulnerability to federal investigations and criminal reprisals for PPP fraud.
 Considering the continuously evolving guidelines for the PPP loans, it's quite reasonable to have such concerns.
 Remember, it’s always best to involve an accomplished PPP fraud attorney.